HabeebCycle/microservices-sse-streaming/README.md

 Start Service-B then service-A for server-sent-events in 3 seconds interval

-To use Queue/Messaging architecture, run docker-compose for any of Kafka or RabbitMQ (Note: Kafka also needs Zooker to be started) and start Service-C.
+To use Queue/Messaging architecture, run docker-compose for any of Kafka or RabbitMQ (Note: Kafka also needs Zookeeper to be started) and start Service-C.